 Students may take breaks during the exam.
 Students who wish to take a break must leave the exam and any related exam materials with DAS staff.

 Please refer to the Testing Guide for more information regarding testing accommodations and student/faculty roles.

 The University of Baltimore strives to provide a fully accessible campus; all buildings are equipped with accessible entryways, and classrooms are included in the University's accessibility plan.

-If a building is not accessible due to maintenance or another unforeseen circumstance, the Office of Disability and Access Services will work with the Office of Facilities Management and Capital Planning to assess the situation and to make any changes necessary to ensure accessibility.
+If a building is not accessible due to maintenance or another unforeseen circumstance, Disability and Access Services will work with the Office of Capital Planning and Campus Operations to assess the situation and to make any changes necessary to ensure accessibility.
 If an emergency arises (i.e., an elevator not functioning), the office will work with the same office to provide access or, if needed, to email students registered with the office with information about the problem and about options for access to other areas.

-To report issues of accessibility on campus, contact the Office of Disability and Access Services at 410.837.4775 or at email@example.com.
+To report issues of accessibility on campus, contact Disability and Access Services at 410.837.4755 or at firstname.lastname@example.org.